zdfowler/cybr8420-project/code_review.md

 Assignment In Operand (CWE-481 - Assigning instead of Comparing) - PMD found two instances of this potential vulnerability.
 Basically, PMD will flag any assignments within the Boolean check of an 'if' statement or a 'while' loop.
 The reason for flagging these is that it makes the code more difficult to read and it might be a bug if the code did an assignment '=', when they really wanted to do a Boolean check '==', In the case of Keeweb, both instances use the increment/decrement operand assignment '++' and '--'.
 This is similar to the syntax for a 'for' loop's last argument, so these are both false positives.

+Consistent Return (No CWE) - PMD found one instance where a function returned different types in different branches.
+This requires subsequent uses of this function to always check the type of the return variable before anything can be done with it.
+Although it is not a vulnerability, subsequent updates to Keeweb that use the function without the coder knowing that it returns different types in different branches can lead to more bugs and software crashes.

 Keeweb Vulnerabilities
 ---